Dynatrace/easytrade/README.md

 | [Plugin service](./docs/pluginservice.md)                | `/pluginservice`  |
 | [Pricing service](./docs/pricingservice.md)              | `/pricing`        |

-If you want to learn more about these services, then go to their dedeciated markdown descriptions - just take note, that those readmes are more comprehensive and also contain the part about building which is currently not available for github sources :(
+> To learn more about endpoints / swagger for the services go to their respective readmes

 ## Docker compose